-Finding the best phone carrier to provide your monthly cell phone service involves more than just finding the lowest-priced cell phone plan — though cost is certainly a consideration.
-But a top phone carrier does more than just provide you with a decently priced plan — there's also the matter of network performance, customer service and other perks available to subscribers.
+There's more to finding the best phone carrier for your monthly cell phone service than just settling on the lowest-priced cell phone plan — though cost is certainly a consideration.
+But a top phone carrier delivers more than just a low monthly bill.
+There's also the matter of network performance, customer service and other perks available to subscribers.
 And with carriers in the midst of rolling out 5G coverage, you should also consider what your cell phone service will look like in the future.

 From the cost of plans to the reach of a particular cellular network, we look at all those factors and more in order to rank the best phone carriers from top to bottom.